ccodwg/Covid19CanadaArchive/README.md

 ## Running archiver.py

 *archiver.py* can run in four modes:
-* `python archiver.py serverprod`: Download and commit files, running on the Heroku server.
+* `python archiver.py serverprod`: Download and commit files, running on a Heroku server.
 * `python archiver.py localprod`: Download and commit files, running on a local machine.
-* `python archiver.py servertest`: Download but do not commit files, running on the Heroku server.
+* `python archiver.py servertest`: Download but do not commit files, running on a Heroku server.
 * `python archiver.py localtest`: Download but do not commit files, running on a local machine.

 See *archiver.py* for more details.